 But right now, the people of the West are massively manipulated by their instinct for righteousness.
 Still, I don’t think this condition will endure forever.
 All things change, and the dream of righteousness through politics disappoints endlessly.
 At some point, people will choose to see it.

-But once they do start to call things by their true names and stop playing political make-believe, great things await the people of the West.
+But once they stop playing political make-believe, great things await the people of the West.

 May it be soon.